 Do You Have Depression?

-Fortunately, depression can be treated.
+Fortunately, depression is very treatable.
 Most people who get treatment experience relief of their symptoms.
-There are two main treatments.
-Psychotherapy works by the therapist and the client working to understand the ways in which the depression has changed the person’s thinking and colored their emotions.
-Together, they can explore the patterns of thinking, feeling and behavior that cause and maintain the depression and work on developing more healthy patterns.
+Psychotherapy works by the therapist and the client working together to understand the ways in which the depression has changed the person’s thinking and colored their emotions.
+Together, they can explore the client’s psychosocial history and their patterns of thinking, feeling and behavior that cause and maintain the depression and work on developing more healthy patterns.

 If you think you or a loved one may be suffering from depression, don’t suffer any longer than you have to.
 Call us today for an evaluation and get started on your road to recovery at: